 Can he deliver his life from the power of the grave?
 Selah

 a.
-How long, LORD: Ethan couldn’t bear the idea that the crisis would last much longer.
-He poured out his plea to God who seemed to be hiding, and seemed to be angry with Israel and her king.
+How long, LORD?
+Ethan couldn’t bear the idea that the crisis would last much longer.
+He poured out his plea to God, who seemed to be hiding and angry with Israel and her king.

 b.
-Remember how short my time is: Perhaps Ethan prayed this on behalf of the weary king, or perhaps he longed to see the king and kingdom vindicated in his life, perhaps his old age.
-The mention of shortness of time and futility of life adds a sense of urgency and even desperation to the request.
+Remember how short my time is: Perhaps Ethan prayed this on behalf of the weary king, or perhaps he longed to see the king and kingdom vindicated in his life, perhaps in his old age.
+The mention of shortness of time and the futility of life add a sense of urgency and even desperation to the request.

 c.
-Can he deliver his life from the power of the grave: The answer to this rhetorical question is of course, no. No mere man can deliver his own life from the grave and its power.
-Men often wish to forget their complete dependence upon God regarding the life to come, but the Psalmist urged the remembrance upon us, emphasizing it with Selah.
+Can he deliver his life from the power of the grave?
+The answer to this rhetorical question is of course, no. No mere man can deliver his own life from the grave and its power.
+Men often wish to forget their complete dependence upon God regarding the life to come, but the psalmist urged us to remember it often, emphasizing it with Selah.

 i.
 There has only been One with the power to deliver his life from the power of the grave – Jesus Christ.
 Jesus promised to raise his own body after three days in the grave (John 2:19).

 ii.
-“All men at their best estate are mortal and miserable, kings and people must unavoidably die by the condition of their natures; and therefore, Lord, do not increase our affliction, which of itself is more than enough; neither proceed in these violent courses upon us, who, without such severity, must perish of and from ourselves.”
+“All men at their best estate are mortal and miserable, kings and people must unavoidably die by the condition of their natures; and therefore, Lord, do not increase our affliction, which of itself is more than enough.”
 (Poole)

 iii.
 “The problems of verses 47f. cry out for the gospel’s answer.”
 (Kidner)